root-project/root/README/ReleaseNotes/v616/index.md

 ## JavaScript ROOT
   - Support of TWebCanvas functionality.
 Code for ROOT 6.16 will be maintained in v6-16-00-patches branch of JSROOT repository.
-  - Singificant speed up (factor 10) when drawing canvas with many subpads
+  - Significant speed up (factor 10) when drawing canvas with many subpads
   - Many small improvements and bug fixes, see JSROOT release notes for v5.4.2 - v5.6.2

 ## Tutorials
   - Refurbish text in the `RDataFrame` tutorials category.